What is a Trust Deed?

 For example, if you receive a large sum of money during your Trust Deed, you may be able to end it early by paying a final lump sum.
 Or if you have to take a break in your payments for any reason, your Trust Deed will normally be extended by the same amount of time.
 (Bear in mind that if you fail to complete your Trust Deed, it could lead to bankruptcy.)

-And if you aren't a homeowner or can't release equity for any reason, the Trust Deed could be extended past the usual four years - usually for 12 months - to help you repay more of your debt.
+And if you aren't a homeowner or can't release equity for any reason, the Trust Deed could be extended past the usual four years, to help you repay more of your debt.

 How long does it take to set up a Trust Deed?